HeliosLang/compiler/doc/07-english_auction_contract.md

-# Part 7 of Plutus-Light how-to guide: English Auction contract
+# Part 7 of Plutus-Light tutorial: English Auction contract

 ## The script